Party line (telephony): Decommissioning

-By the 1980s, party lines were removed in most locales.
+By the late 1980s, party lines were removed in most locales.
 They were not supported by new technologies and subscriber-owned equipment such as answering machines and computer modems.
 Meanwhile, the electro-mechanical switching equipment required for their operation was rapidly becoming obsolete, supplanted by electronic and digital switching equipment.
 The new telephone exchange equipment offered vertical service code calling features such as call forwarding and call waiting, but often was incompatible with multi-party lines.
 Party lines in the United States were ineligible for Universal Service Fund subsidies, leading telephone companies to convert them to individual lines to benefit from these subsidies.

 In 1971, Southern Bell announced plans to gradually phase out all party lines in North Carolina.

 One of the last manual telephone exchanges with party lines in Australia was closed down in 1986 in the township of Collarenebri, where most town residents had a telephone number of only three digits.
 To make a call outside the exchange area it was necessary to call the exchange to place a call.
 For rural residents, many were on a single telephone line identified by a number and a property name, such as "Gundabluie 1".
 Each party on that single line was identified by a letter, and the ringing pattern for that party would consist of the corresponding letter in Morse code.
 This distinctive ring would alert all parties on the line who the call was for.

 In 1989, the Chesapeake and Potomac Telephone Company replaced party lines with individual lines in Talcott, West Virginia, a rural area which once had as many as sixteen subscribers on one line.
 Universities also phased out the systems, which were once common in student dormitories.
 Illinois State University terminated its last party line in 1990.
 Woodbury, Connecticut's independent telephone company abandoned its last party lines in 1991, the last in that state to do so.
 The same year, Southwestern Bell announced its intentions to replace all of its party lines in Texas with individual line service by November 1994, and the company's last party line finally shut down in 1996.

 Pacific Bell phased out most of its party lines by 1997, and the last ones operating in Nevada shut down in 2001.
-As of 2002, SBC Ameritech's only operating party lines were located in Michigan.
+SBC Ameritech still had operating party lines in Michigan as late as 2002.
 USA Today reported in 2000 that over 5,000 party lines still existed in the United States, but the majority of them were only connected to one telephone, and therefore appeared like individual telephone service at cheaper rates.

 Selective ringing

 To signal specific subscribers on party lines selectively, telephone operating companies implemented various signaling systems.

-The earliest selective system was the code ringing system, in which each telephone subscriber was assigned a specific ringing cadence, (not to be confused with modern ring tones).
+The earliest selective system was the code ringing system, in which each telephone subscriber was assigned a specific ringing cadence (not to be confused with modern ring tones).